Berlin wasn't waiting for me. It never had been.

 Nearly a year later, that first week still lingers.
 I can close my eyes and hear the brakes screeching into Friedrichstraße, the murmur of voices spilling out onto the platform.

 Berlin hadn't been waiting for me.
 It never had been.
-In its indifference, I saw myself more clearly — and found the part of me that was ready to move forward.
+But in its indifference, I finally saw myself more clearly — no longer searching for a reunion on a past life, but ready to move forward with renewed force.